 Warning signs that your child may have a mental health disorder include:

-- Persistent sadness — two or more weeks
+- Persistent sadness that lasts two weeks or more

 - Withdrawing from or avoiding social interactions